 This is the second in a series of pieces on the recently released FERC summary of the results of their 2018 CIP audits.
-The introductory piece talked about why that document was worthy of your attention; this time I’ll talk about one of the recommendations from the report, why it’s likely to be part of a future CIP version, and how current discovery and inventory management tools have matured to the point where they’re safe even in a production OT environment.
+In part one, we discussed why the document is worthy of your attention.
+Part two will discuss recommendations from the report, why it’s likely to be part of a future CIP version, and how current discovery and inventory management tools have matured to the point where they’re safe even in a production OT environment.

-This weakness can also be exacerbated by the cloudiness introduced by the allowance to only maintain lists of cyber systems rather than individual cyber assets, but in the field no one seems to be actually taking advantage of that looseness, so we’ll leave that and the rest of the complexity introduced by the notion of cyber systems for another day.
-To be clear, though, it is pretty evident that a robust inventory is a key component upon which an entire program’s effectiveness hinges, which makes the value of an accurate inventory very high.
+This weakness is exacerbated by cloudiness introduced from the allowance to maintain lists of cyber systems rather than individual cyber assets.
+But in the field, no one seems to take advantage of that looseness.
+It is evident that a robust inventory is a key component upon which an entire program’s effectiveness hinges, making the value of an accurate inventory very high.

 From a compliance or standards construction point of view, it’s less clear that this change is feasible.
-It could be done without being overly prescriptive by limiting the language to a slightly more complicated version of what FERC staff included in the report, repeated above, and it would greatly improve the ability of the regulators to verify correctness of inventory, with the attendant security gains.
+It could be done without being overly prescriptive by limiting the language to a slightly more complicated version of what FERC staff included in the report.
+It would greatly improve the ability of the regulators to verify correctness of inventory, with the attendant security gains.
 Where the idea potentially flounders is on the edge case in terms of size.

-Bluntly put, there are RE’s out there who have medium impact Cyber Assets who shouldn’t, because the brightline criteria are too blunt a tool for proper delineation.
-For entities with a grand total of 30 medium impact Cyber Assets spread between their two Control Centers, change management is often largely manual or contains a minimum of automation, and the notion of incorporating automated inventory management into that directly or through network monitoring indirectly may be overly burdensome.
+There are registered entities with medium impact cyber assets who shouldn’t, because the bright line criteria are too blunt a tool for proper delineation.
+For entities with a grand total of 30 medium impact cyber assets spread between their two control centers, change management is often largely manual or contains a minimum of automation.
+The notion of incorporating automated inventory management directly, or through network monitoring indirectly, may be overly burdensome.